-On 30 July, the Jesuit Missions cycle team are taking to the streets of London to raise money for marginalised communities in India.
+On 30 July 2017, the Jesuit Missions cycle team took to the streets of London to raise money for marginalised communities in India.

-Grey Msonthi and Sebastian Cichocki will brave 100 miles of hot tarmac as they take on the Prudential RideLondon-Surrey cycle race.
-The route begins at the Queen Elizabeth Olympic Park and takes in some of the most beautiful Surrey countryside on the way before ending on The Mall.
+Grey Msonthi and Sebastian Cichocki braved 100 miles of hot tarmac as they took on the Prudential RideLondon-Surrey cycle race.
+The route began at the Queen Elizabeth Olympic Park and took them through some of the most beautiful Surrey countryside before ending on The Mall.

 Richard Greenwood of Jesuit Missions says: “The ride is always a fun day out.
 But it’s also a great opportunity to support people in an extremely vulnerable situation.
 The money raised has a powerful impact.”